oskariorg/oskari-docs/md/documentation/faq.md

 ## Transport doesn't draw all geometries in tiles?

-Check that the layers maxfeatures number is high enough in database.
+Check that the layer's maxfeatures number is high enough in database.
 If the transport returns a tile, but some geometries are missing, usually its because there are more features than the maxfeatures count permits.